 Who is it for?

-- Students who demonstrate a combination of academic and extracurricular excellence, and financial need
+- Students who demonstrate financial need.

 How much is awarded?